-The Council has an adopted Constitution, which details how the Council operates, how decisions are made, and the procedures, which are to be followed to ensure that these are efficient, transparent and accountable to local people.
+The Council has an adopted Constitution which has recently been reviewed (Annual meeting of the Council 7th May 2025 item 10).
+The constitution details how the Council operates, how decisions are made, and the procedures, which are to be followed to ensure that these are efficient, transparent and accountable to local people.
 The Constitution defines the terms of reference for all Council committees.
-The Cabinet (exercising the executive functions of the

-Council) is responsible for most decisions.
-The Cabinet is made up of the Leader and six Councillors.
+The Cabinet (exercising the executive functions of the Council) is responsible for most decisions.
+In 2024/25 The Cabinet was made up of the Leader and six Councillors.
 The Council elects the Leader and the Leader appoints the Cabinet.
 Key decisions are published in advance, in the Regulation 9 Notice, and will generally be discussed in a meeting open to the public.
 All decisions must be in line with the Council's overall policies and budget.
 Any decisions the Cabinet wishes to take outside the budget or policy framework must be referred to the General Assembly of the Council to decide.
-There is a Scrutiny Committee that scrutinises the work of the Cabinet, presenting challenge and the opportunity for a decision to be reconsidered.
-Most scrutiny is undertaken post-decision but a "call-in" procedure allows Scrutiny Committee to review Cabinet decisions before they are implemented.
+There is an Overview and Scrutiny Committee, that scrutinises the work of the Cabinet, presenting challenge and the opportunity for a decision to be reconsidered.
+Most scrutiny is undertaken post-decision but a "call-in" procedure allows Overview and Scrutiny Committee, to review Cabinet decisions before they are implemented.

-The Policy Overview Committee reviews general policies and makes recommendations on future policy options to Cabinet.
+The Overview and Scrutiny Committee, reviews general policies and makes recommendations on future policy options to Cabinet.